HIDGlobalDocs/style-guide/docs/a-to-z/f/folder-folder-icon.md

 # folder, folder icon

-In general, try not to talk about UI.
-Instead, talk about what the customer should do.

 In content about Windows, use *folder* to refer to a container for files and other folders.
 Use *directory* only in content for developers when you need to refer to the structure of the file system or to match the API.
 For MS-DOS, use *directory*.